Risks and causes of melanoma

 Your skin type and colour affect your risk of developing melanoma.
 If you tend to burn in the sun, you're more at risk.

-People who are very fair skinned, especially with fair or red hair, are more at risk of developing melanoma.
-So are people with a lot of freckles.
-People with darker skins can still get melanoma but they have more natural protection against it.
+People who have white skin, especially those with fair or red hair, are more at risk of developing melanoma.
+So are people with lots of freckles.

 Moles